Can Happiness Be Measured?

 But the truth is, your thoughts create your feelings.
 Always.

-That doesn’t mean your emotions aren’t valid—it just means they’re internally generated, not externally imposed.
+That doesn’t mean your emotions aren’t valid—it means they’re internally generated, not externally imposed.

 Your brain is constantly filtering and interpreting the world.